-For your Trail Blazer donation of $50.00 or more, you will receive a very cool looking Pine Hill Partnership 100% cotton t-shirt and a one year membership in the Pine Hill Partnership.
-Also one free entry into each of the Summer Sunset 5K races and/or the Droopy Pedal Series race.
+For your Trail Blazer donation of $50.00 or more, you will receive a very cool looking Pine Hill Partnership 100% cotton t-shirt (pistachio, below) and a one year membership in the Pine Hill Partnership.
+Also one free entry into each of the Summer Sunset 5K races or the Droopy Pedal Series race.
 Sign up for Trail Blazer Membership today!

-For your Rock Star donation of $75.00 or more you will receive one 100% cotton t-shirt plus one hi-tec wicking t-shirt.
-Plus one member will receive a free entry into each of the Summer Sunset 5K races and/or the Droopy Pedal Series race.
+For your Rock Star donation of $75.00 or more you will receive two shirts: one 100% cotton t-shirt plus and one hi-tec wicking t-shirt (blaze orange, above).
+Plus one member will receive a free entry into one of the Summer Sunset 5K races or one of the Droopy Pedal Series races.
 Sign up for Rock Star Membership today!

-To Join – Print, complete and mail your
+To Join by Mail, download and print your

 The Pine Hill Partnership is a non-profit volunteer organization formed in 2006 to build and maintain trails in the Rutland, Vermont, region.
 Pine Hill Partnership currently maintains trails in three adjacent systems: Pine Hill Park, the Carriage Trail, and the Redfield Trails.